It takes as much imagination to create debt as to create income.

 Now that you have a debt elimination plan in place, let’s look at ways to save some money to help you pay off your debts more quickly.

 In step 3 of this process, make a list of all non-essential items you regularly purchase that could very much be classified as “comfort items”.
 For instance, those chocolates and biscuits, or how about those dance classes, or the gym membership?
-Yes, you’re health is important, but you can also stay fit and healthy from home.
+Yes, your health is important, but you can also stay fit and healthy from home.

 Take time to list absolutely everything that you just don’t need to survive.
-You will of course need to make some tough decisions here, and some members of your family might not be very happy, but sacrifices must be made.
+You will, of course, need to make some tough decisions here, and some members of your family might not be very happy, but sacrifices must be made.
 The sooner you can pay off your debts, the sooner you can progressively re-introduce these things back into your life.

 Consider also the cost of petrol while driving to work.
-Possibly using public transport will be a much more cost effective method of transportation.
+Possibly using public transport will be a much more cost-effective method of transportation.
 Yes, it might be inconvenient, but is it as inconvenient as owing a massive amount of debt to a bunch of creditors banging on your door?
 It certainly helps to put everything into perspective. 🙂

 Step 4: Create a Realistic Spending Plan